chrisvasqm/apply-digital-automation-exercise/README.md

 - Should redirect the user to the Order Successfully Created page.

-## Notes
+> [!NOTE]

-If we had access to the source code or to the Dev Team that worked on the automationexercise.com site used for this skill test, I would suggest to add more `id` or `data-qa` fields to help with the uniqueness of elements on the page to make the test less fragile.
+> If we had access to the source code or to the Dev Team that worked on the automationexercise.com site used for this skill test, I would suggest to add more `id` or `data-qa` fields to help with the uniqueness of elements on the page to make the automated test execution less fragile.